PavanRangani/docs/docs/prd/limited-partnership/activity-task.md

 ### System Rule

 - System will have some pre-defined template.
 Using that template, the system will create an activity task.
-- Some of the activities will be performed in multi-step.
+- Activities will be performed in multi-step.
 For that, the system will have some system templates in the multi-step tab.
-For e.g. `Capital Call`, `Initial Capital Call`, `Stock Distribution`
+For e.g. `Capital Call`, `Initial Capital Call`, `Cash Distribution`, `Stock Distribution`
-- Some of the activities will be performed in a single step.
-For this, the system will hard code that template in a code base.
-For e.g. `Cash Distribution`
 - If the activity type is `Capital Call`, the system will create activity task of either [Capital call](https://drive.google.com/file/d/14gsdNtyM3hE57rqExFCcPLAQXgtfTkDP/view?usp=share_link) or [Initial Capital Call](https://drive.google.com/file/d/1VzZBZC5-XgVB4LpiPTzS_iLhSw2fvY5J/view?usp=share_link).
 - Distribution can be 3 types: Cash, Stock & Both.
     - When type is `Cash`, the system will use the [Cash Distribution](https://drive.google.com/file/d/1e0r-NA4DnMCk-9xmCI1h6pJyAnFrypZM/view?usp=share_link) template.